QUESTIONS

 definitions.
 Take, for instance, the

 case of How the Grinch Stole Christmas!
+The book implies that observance of

-of Christmas observance is bad.
-Yet
+Christmas is good, and rejection of Christmas observance is bad.
+Yet the puritans rightly rejected Christmas

-the puritans rightly rejected Christmas observance, as explained in The Regulative
+observance, as explained in

 Principle of Worship and Christmas and The